Wall Paint in the Kitchen: Ideas & Tips

 Tips for colour design in the kitchen

-Which colour shade is best suited for the wall paint in your kitchen depends primarily on the colour of your kitchen cabinets and worktop, as well as the rest of the furnishings.
-But the size and layout of the room can also be decisive.
-In the following, we have a few tips for you on how you can easily give your kitchen walls a new coat of paint.
+The best colour shade for your kitchenwall paints depends primarily on the colour of your kitchen cabinets and worktop, as well as the rest of the furnishings.
+However, the room size and layout can also be decisive.
+Below, we have a few tips for you on how you can easily give your kitchen walls a new coat of paint.

 Wall paint for the small kitchen